Top of page Skip to main content

 Data sources

-The released documents for the Budget, Final Budget Outcome, Mid‑year Economic and Fiscal Outlook, the pre‑election economic and fiscal outlook (if required), the costing of election commitments (if required) and additional statement of Commonwealth stock and securities (if required).
+The released documents for the Final Budget Outcome, Mid‑year Economic and Fiscal Outlook and Budget, and if provided, the Intergenerational Report and additional statement of Commonwealth stock and securities.

 Changes from previous year

-The 2024–25 performance measure includes the additional assessment against the requirements and timeframes of the Charter for the pre‑election economic and fiscal outlook report and the costing of election commitments.
-The 2024–25 requirements do not include the Intergenerational Report.
+The 2025–26 performance measure allows for additional assessment against the requirements and timeframes of the Charter for the Intergenerational Report, should it be released during the reporting period.
+The pre‑election economic and fiscal outlook is not included in the 2025–26 requirements.

 Key activity 2: Treasury’s implementation of policies and regulation supports Australia’s economy and national interest